Nagendra1997/mesibo-documentation/mesibo-modules.md

 The following is a step-by-step tutorial for building a chat-bot using Mesibo Module:

-### 1. Create a C Source file
+### 1. Create a C/C++ Source file
 First let us choose a name for our module.
 Since we will be building a chatbot , let our module name be `chatbot`.
-We  will create a C/++ Source file with the same name as that of the module. ie; `chatbot.cpp`.
+We  will create a C/C++ Source file with the same name as that of the module. ie; `chatbot.cpp`.
 Copy the header file `module.h` into your working directory and include it in your code.
 ```cpp
 #include "module.h"
 ```